Big, bigger, biggest! Meet 11 magnificent Mastiff dog breeds

 The Mastiff is a gentle giant among dog breeds.
 These massive, muscular dogs are known for their noble and loyal dispositions, making them ideal family pets.

-Although most now are family pets, they still take their role as protectors seriously.
-Mastiffs lack aggression and are well-mannered, meaning they can do well in most homes.
+Although most are now family pets, they still take their role as protectors seriously.
+Mastiffs are generally well-mannered and lack aggression, making them suitable for most homes.

 While they don’t require much space, extra room is always appreciated (mainly because of those long tails).